tnebooks/10th-science/content.en/docs/genetics/_index.md

 ### 18.6.2 DNA Replication

 DNA replication is one of the basic process that occurs within a cell.
 DNA molecule produces exact copies of its own structure during replication process.
 The two strands of a DNA molecule have complementary base pairs, the nucleotides of each strand provide the information needed to produce its new strand.
-The two resulting daughter cells contain exactly the same genetic information as the parent cell.

-DNA replication involves the following steps:
+The two resulting daughter cells contain exactly the same genetic information as the parent cell.DNA replication involves the following steps:

 **Origin of replication**
 The specific points on the DNA, where the replication begins, is the site of origin of replication.
 The two strands open and separate at this point forming the replication fork.